 Geophysical R&D consultancy to the Energy Industry

-2D/3D/4D/4C/5D land and marine seismic savvy: O&G; azimuthal anisotropy; shallow high resolution and UHR renewable energy site surveys. e.g. offshore wind farms.
+2D/3D/4D/4C/5D land and marine seismic savvy: O&G; azimuthal anisotropy; near surface ultra high resolution renewable energy site surveys. e.g. offshore wind farms with Fugro

 E&E not O&G

 Practical and commercially aware of Energy and Environmental needs.

 - Advice on the latest sub-surface seismic imaging techniques & best practice, e.g. de-ghosting & broadband seismic.

 - Diverse seismic platform software development experience, e.g. BNU, REVEAL, GEOVATION, UNISEIS

 - Pioneers of HPC in Linux multi-core/multi-hardware parallel HPC environments.